juliakrtz/proj_seminar_ocean_haz/README.md

 * It is necessary to create manually a unique ID for the shark attacks table in PostgreSQL;
 * Weather data can be requested maximum 10 times per day;
 * In the results page, map controls (legend and layer control) don’t show up when one of the layers are not retrieved from the buffer query;
-* Also in the results page, shark attacks table shows repeated values.
+* Also in the results page, the shark attacks table shows repeated values

 Next steps to this project:
 * Create a centrally located DB connection
-* find an open-source API for the weather data
+* Find an open-source API for the weather data
-* fix the shark attacks data table
+* Fix the shark attacks data table
-* visually display the buffer so that the user can see where the data stops for their specified point
+* Visually display the buffer so that the user can see where the data stops for their specified point

 ## Conclusions